 Few changes in your diet can improve your heart’s health.
 You can start by including foods rich in omega-3 fatty acids such as salmon, mackerel, and nuts; increasing your intake of soluble fiber from oats, vegetables, and fruits; and eliminating the sources of trans-fat such as processed foods while choosing cooking oil of vegetables origin.

-Luckily at Pickle Ph, we work to help you achieve your health goals by sharing some of the workload of cooking a healthy and delicious meal.
-With Pickle Ph, you won’t need to worry about choosing heart healthy foods because we serve well-balanced, healthy diets tailored to your needs.
+Luckily at Pickle Ph, we work to help you achieve your health goals by sharing some of the workloads of cooking a healthy and delicious meal.
+With Pickle Ph, you won’t need to worry about choosing heart-healthy foods because we serve well-balanced, healthy diets tailored to your needs.